 xx. propylene carbonate;

-yy. dimethyl carbonate;
+yy. dimethyl carbonate; and

-eee.
-Perfluorocarbon compounds which fall into these classes:
+xx. zz.
+Perfluorocarbon compounds which fall

 (1) Cyclic, branched, or linear, completely fluorinated alkanes;